tomfriwel/blog/source/_posts/English-Learning-a-very-time-consuming-job.md

 #### Example

-I can fix the problems caused by the bug this is a very time consuming job.
+I can fix the problems caused by the bug but this is a very time consuming job.